victor-w-dev/EquityTracker_ETL_Azure/README.md

-[ADF Pipeline Setup]: #adf-pipeline-setup "ADF Pipeline Setup"
+[ADF Pipeline Setup]: #adf-Pipeline-setup "ADF Pipeline Setup"
+# Azure Equity Tracking Pipeline

 ## Project Overview
-- This project demonstrates an equity tracking system, leveraging Azure Data Factory ETL pipeline to load trading activity log data incrementally from Azure VM through Azure Data Lake Storage (ADLS) Gen2 to DataBricks Lakehouse Platform, using Azure Logic Apps for email notification.
+- This project demonstrates an equity tracking system, leveraging Azure Data Factory ETL Pipeline to load trading activity log data incrementally from Azure Virtual Machine (VM) through Azure Data Lake Storage (ADLS) Gen2 to DataBricks Lakehouse Platform, using Azure Logic Apps for email notification.
-- Additionally, it calculates and displays the total asset amount in the trading accounts on a daily basis.
+- Additionally, it calculates and displays the total equity amount in different trading accounts on a daily basis.

 ## Architecture
-What we’ll cover:
-- Step 1: Create an ADF Pipeline to use Copy Activity to copy log files from the VM to ADLS container enabled with Hierarchical Namespace.
-- Step 2: Run a Databricks Notebook with an activity set in the ADF Pipeline, transform extracted log file data.
-- Step 3: Through the Multi-hop architecture approach, Databricks finalized a delta table for simple visulization for equity tracking.
-- Step 4: Set a Web activity leveraging Azure Logic Apps to send email, noticing the Pipeline run successfully or fail

 <img src="https://github.com/victor-w-dev/EquityTracker_ETL_Azure/blob/main/img/project_architecture.PNG" width="90%" height="90%"><br>
+- **Data Source:**
+  - The VM hosts a trading bot that performs algorithmic trading across 4 different accounts.
+  - It generates log files recording trading activities and daily equity data.
+While this demo focuses on the equity tracking Pipeline, it does not delve into the specifics of the trading bot and its operations.

+- What will cover:
+  - **Step 1:** Create an ADF Pipeline to use Copy Activity to copy log files from the VM to ADLS container enabled with Hierarchical Namespace.
+  - **Step 2:** Run a Databricks Notebook with an activity set in the ADF Pipeline, transform extracted log file data.
+  - **Step 3:** Through the Multi-hop architecture approach, Databricks finalized a delta table for simple visulization for equity tracking.
+  - **Step 4:** Set a Web activity leveraging Azure Logic Apps to send email, noticing whether the Pipeline run successfully or fail

 ## ADF Pipeline Setup:
 <img src="https://github.com/victor-w-dev/EquityTracker_ETL_Azure/blob/main/img/adf_pipeline_structure.PNG" width="90%" height="90%"><br>